 Proxies are immutable: once the run time has instantiated a proxy, that proxy continues to denote the same remote object and cannot be changed.
-This means that, if you want to keep a copy of a proxy, it is sufficient to call retain on the proxy.
-(You can also call copy on a proxy because ICEOb jectPrx implements NSCopying.
-However, calling copy has the same effect as calling retain.)
+IC EObjectPrx implements NSCopying.
+However, calling copy returns a reference on the target proxy.

-Proxies are always passed and returned as type id</module-prefix><interface-name>Prx>.
+Proxies are always passed and returned as type id<<module-prefix><interface-name>Prx>.
 For example, for the preceding Simple interface, the proxy type is id<EXSimplePrx>.